hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 EVERYTHING BELOW THIS POINT WAS COPIED FROM ANOTHER ARTICLE AND i DON'T KNOW IF IT IS ACCURATE OR NEEDED.

-## Setup local debug environment

-1. Generate debug profile with TeamsFx CLI.
-    ```
-    > teamsfx init debug
-    ?
-Teams Toolkit: Select your development environment: Visual Studio Code (JS/TS)
-    ?
-Teams Toolkit: Select the capability of your app: Tab
-    ?
-Teams Toolkit: Are you developing with SPFx?: No
-    ?
-Teams Toolkit: Teams Toolkit will generate the following files (existing files with duplicated names will be overwritten), would you like to proceed?
-      teamsfx/
-        - app.local.yml
-        - .env.local
-        - settings.json
-        - run.js
-      .vscode/
-        - launch.json
-        - settings.json
-        - tasks.json
-    : Yes
-    ```
-1. Manually merge the content in `.vscode` and `teamsfx` folder with yours.
-Update the `app.local.yml` and `run.js` to target your tab app code.
-Here is an sample project for reference.
-[Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab).

-1. Try local debug with Visual Studio Code.

 ## Move the application to Azure

-1. Generate Bicep file for Azure infrastructure with TeamsFx CLI.
-    ```
-    > teamsfx init infra
-    ?
-Teams Toolkit: Select your development environment: Visual Studio Code (JS/TS)
-    ?
-Teams Toolkit: Select the capability of your app: Tab
-    ?
-Teams Toolkit: Are you developing with SPFx?: No
-    ?
-Teams Toolkit: Teams Toolkit will generate the following files (existing files with duplicated names will be overwritten), would you like to proceed?
-      teamsfx/
-        - app.yml
-        - .env.dev
-        - settings.json
-      infra/
-        - azure.bicep
-        - azure.parameters.json
-    : Yes
-    ```
-1. Manually merge the content in `infra` and `teamsfx` folder with yours.
-    Here is a sample project for reference.
-[Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab).

-1. Run `Teams: Provision in the cloud` command in Visual Studio Code to apply the bicep to Azure.
+1. In Visual Studio Code open the Teams Toolkit and in the **DEPLOYMENT **section, select **Provision in the cloud** to apply the bicep to Azure.

-1. Run `Teams: Deploy to cloud` command in Visual Studio Code to deploy your Tab app code to Azure.
+1. When provisioning completes, select **Deploy to the cloud** comto deploy your app code to Azure.

-1. Open the `Run and Debug Activity Panel` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)`.
+1. Select **View **| **Run** in Visual Studio Code and in the drop down, select one of the following and then Launch Remote (Edge) or Launch Remote (Chrome).
 Press F5 to preview your Teams app.

 ## What’s next